thaiminh2022/KitchenChaos2D/README.md

 float counter = 0; // The counting time (in seconds) float counterMax = 3; // The maxium time (in seconds)

-// This will do some actions after 3 seconds. public override void _Process(delta) {
+public override void _Process(delta) {
   counter += delta;